DataSQRL/datasqrl.github.io/docs/reference/api/overview.md

 DataSQRL compiles a data API that exposes the data processed by your [SQRL](../../sqrl/overview) script.

-Currently, DataSQRL can compile GraphQL APIs with REST and gRPC on the [roadmap](/docs/dev/roadmap).
+Currently, DataSQRL can compile GraphQL APIs with REST on the roadmap.

 ## Access Data API {#query}